LourensWalters/cor_art_dis/autompg/README.md

 AutoMPG
 ==============================

-Prediction of fuel efficiency given 8 variables
+Prediction of fuel efficiency given 8 variables.

+Thus far I have only completed the Exploratory Data Analysis as well as initial MPL model of the data.
+Please view the Jupyter notebook in the notebook directory for the initial results.
+It is available to view statically, or else you can download it and run it locally.
+The rest of the project is still under construction.
+Thank you for your interest.

 Project Organization
 ------------